buttonwoodcx/bcx-aurelia-dnd/src/tutorial/source-and-target.md

 `dndService.addSource(delegate, options)` takes two arguments.

-  * The first argument is delegate, which must implement some required logic, most of time you just implement delgegate with current component.
+  * The first argument is delegate, which must implement some required logic, most of time you just implement delegate with current component.
-  * The second argument is an optional options, we use it to alter default behaviour.
+  * The second argument is an optional options, we use it to alter default behavior.

 The first thing a source delegate needs to provide, is a reference to the DOM element we want to drag.
 By default, `DndService` uses `delegate.dndElement`.
 The easiest way to get that reference is to use `ref="dndElement"` in your view template.